 These ordinary household items with the ability to perform online searches are known as the ‘Internet of Things’, or ‘IoTs’.

-The growing abundance of them is changing the way we interact with search engines in a pretty major way, because as platforms, they operate in a completely different way to computers and phones.
+The growing abundance of them, arriving in tandem with the concept of 5G, is changing the way we interact with search engines in a pretty major way, because as platforms, they operate in a completely different way to computers and phones.

 How do we interact differently?
 Well, there is one characteristic that really sets IoTs apart from the classic computer.
 We speak out loud to our search engines.